- Downtown Fresno Welcomes New Frida Café - October 15, 2020

 To begin your hike, start at the middle gate and follow the wide path, passing big piles of cut logs.
 You’ll see a few signs for other trails, but don’t veer off, just stay on the widest path.
 On your way to the lake, you’ll be heading gradually downhill.
 The path will weave through the woods a bit, and after approximately one mile, you’ll see Shaver Lake through the trees.

 As you proceed just a bit further, you’ll also start seeing smaller paths from the main one leading to the shore.
 We passed a couple of steep paths and went down the third, which was easy to walk down, and enjoyed our lunch on the shore of the lake sitting on rocks.
 You’ll see a teepee made of branches on the shore and rocks, and you’ll enjoy a great view of the back of Shaver Lake.
 If you go when the weather is warm, you may want to take a swim or play in the water.

 The majority of the trail is at least partially shaded, though there are a few short stretches in full sun, which you notice more on the way back to your car, as you’re walking uphill.
 The incline isn’t intense by any means, but it is noticeable.

 On our recent trip, we didn’t see a lot of wildlife, though we did see a wolf/hearty coyote(?) running in the distance from our car driving to the trail, and a number of very large birds flying into the trees near the lake.
 Oh, and a squirrel.
 We saw a squirrel which our son pointed out very excitedly (as though we don’t see them eating anything edible that dares grow in our yard on a daily basis).

-If you’re looking for an easy, shorter hike that offers a big payoff in the way of lake views, the Shaver Lake Trail is sure to please.
+If you’re looking for an easy, shorter hike that offers a big payoff in the way of lake views, check out this website to learn all about the Shaver Lake Trail is sure to please.
 Carve out half a day soon, and head on up the mountain while the leaves are changing and before the weather gets cold.
 You won’t regret it!